Finding Core Balanced Modules in Statistically Validated Stock Networks: Introduction

 The remainder of this article is organized as follows.
 Section \ref{Sec2} details the construction of statistically validated correlation networks.
 Section \ref{Sec3} defines the largest strong-correlation balanced module, establishes its asymptotic properties within a random signed graph model, and develops the MaxBalanceCore algorithm for efficient detection.
 Section \ref{Sec4} evaluates the algorithm’s performance via simulations and validates the framework’s utility using real-world stock market data.
 Section \ref{sec5} concludes and suggests future research directions.
-All technical proofs are provided in the appendix.
+All technical proofs and the MATLAB codes for the proposed algorithm MaxBalanceCore are provided in the appendix.